Introduction

 Run damidseq_pipeline in a directory containing sequencing files in FASTQ or BAM format.
 The default behaviour is to process all files in FASTQ format, and if none are found, all files in BAM format.

-Alternatively, individual files may be specified on the command line if the user does not wish to process all available files present in the directory (for example, if the sequencing lane contained multiple replicates).
+Alternatively, individual files may be specified on the command line if the user does not wish to process all available files present in the directory (but there is little reason to do this, as from v1.6 the pipeline can correctly group and process multiple replicates and experiments from the one batch of files).

 Sample names